History of Czech Republic in Timeline

 2016: Euro health consumer index

-According to the 2016 Euro health consumer index, the Czech healthcare system is ranked 13th in Europe, behind Sweden and ahead of the United Kingdom.
+According to the 2016 Euro health consumer index, a comparison of healthcare in Europe, the Czech healthcare is 13th, ranked behind Sweden and two positions ahead of the United Kingdom.

-In 2016, Avast, led by Pavel Baudiš, bought rival AVG for US$1.3 billion, creating a company with 400 million users.
+In 2016, Avast, led by Pavel Baudiš, bought rival AVG for US$1.3 billion.
+Together they had a user base of about 400 million people and 40% of the consumer market outside of China.

 2016: Czech and Slovak Puppetry on UNESCO List